getify/grips/README.md

 ## Using the JavaScript API

 The JavaScript API is accessible in a couple of different ways.
-The raw library can be loaded in a traditional fashion in a browser, and will produce a single global symbol called "grips".
-It can be loaded as an AMD module, using the "amd-*.js" versions of the files (assuming they were built with the "grips-build" tool).
+The raw library can be loaded in a traditional fashion in a browser, and will produce a single global symbol called `grips`.
+It can be loaded as an AMD module, using the "amd-*.js" versions of the files (assuming they were built with the `grips-build` tool).
 And finally, you can use the "grips" module in node.js code (see above).

 Regardless of how you include the library and get access to the core `grips` API, the following methods and signatures are all available.
 The only caveat is that if you load the runtime version of the library (which has the compiler stripped), only the runtime parts (`initialize`, `render`, etc) of the API are available.

 The two most typical tasks for the JavaScript API are `compileCollection()` and `render()`.

-"grips" organizes template partials by grouping them together in collections.
+grips organizes template partials by grouping them together in collections.
 A single collection is an arbitrary grouping of one or more partials, but it usually will correspond to a single template file.
 The collection-ID is arbitrary, but again, will usually be the filename of the template file.

 You will render an individual partial, but you will compile a collection of one or more partials.